Pacylex: Targeting myristoylation to selectively kill cancer.

 Our drug is an orally bio-available small molecule that is optimized for NMT inhibition.
 PCLX-001 has promising attributes of a one pill per day dose strategy and has been shown to be active across many cancer types.

-Our sensitivity biomarker is found in 19 types of cancer at a prevalence (by type) that ranges from 5% to more than 80% of cancers.
-Sensitivity biomarker rates are highest in blood and immune system cancers.
+We find 19 types of cancer have our sensitivity biomarker,at a prevalence of 5% to 80% of individual cancers.
+Sensitivity biomarkers are more common in blood and immune system cancers.

 Despite major advances in cancer care, many patients don’t survive long after their diagnosis.
 Fewer than one third of patients diagnosed with lung cancer or acute myeloid leukemia survive for 5 years.
 Our lead cancer drug eliminates leukemia and lymphoma tumors and inhibits lung and breast cancer tumors in many animal models including with drug resistant patient tumor tissue.
 We are working now to bring this new medicine to human clinical studies.